As the first leaves begin to fall, Canberra comes alive with blockbuster exhibitions, delicious food and wine events and fantastic festivals.

 Plan your trip

-Find all the information you need to plan your trip on Canberra’s official tourism website or download the free 2016 Canberra Visitor Guide app.
-Be sure to share your travel snaps with us on facebook, twitter and instagram, where you can also unearth our hidden gems and get some insider tips from locals.
+Find all the information you need to plan your trip on Canberra’s official tourism website or download the free 2017 Canberra Visitor Guide app.
+Be sure to share your travel snaps with us on Facebook, Twitter and Instagram, where you can also unearth our hidden gems and get some insider tips from locals.

-The Canberra and Region Visitors Centre is located at 330 Northbourne Avenue, Dickson.
-It’s on the main road into the city from Melbourne or Sydney.
+The Canberra and Region Visitors Centre is located at the National Capital Exhibition at Regatta Point on Barrine Drive, Parkes, overlooking Lake Burley Griffin.
 Their friendly staff can also help you book accommodation.